Alberto-Alive/Bayesian_Programming/Chapter II/Chapter2.md

 The implication from 2.2 when a variable is either true/false is that it forces the sum of probabilities to always add up to 1.

 P([Spam == true]) + P([Spam == false]) = 1

+The normalization postulate property applies to any discrete variable (a variable that can take a value from a countable set) and consequently the probability distribution on a given variable X should neccessarily be normalized:

+Σ P([X == xi]) = 1 for all values xi that X can take.

+however the book will use the simpler form: Σ P(X) = 1